brownieboy/notistack-redux-saga-example/readme.md

 ## Generating keys
 The sample code's `enqueueSnackbar()` action creator code will generate a new key if one is not supplied as a parameter.
-However, the `closeSnackbar()` will not work if you've used `enequeSnackbar` in this way.
-You must generate the key externally and then pass it as a parameter as the sample code here does.
-See the `getNewKey()` function in the Saga for how to do this.
+However, the `closeSnackbar()` will not work if you've used `enequeSnackbar()` in this way.
+You *must* generate the key externally and then pass it as a parameter as the sample code here does.
+The `getNewKey()` function in the Saga is one example of how to do this, but you could use [shortid](https://www.npmjs.com/package/shortid) or any other package/function that generates unique IDs.